brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 ```

 The next thing we need to do is translate these classes into lists of validators and apply them on our `userForm` and `addressForm`.
+This is something that we don't want to write for every form so let's create a shared function for that.
-We want to automate that as much as possible so we only want to create a function called `addAsyncValidators()` that will just do that.
+Let's create a function called `addAsyncValidators()` that will just do that.
 In the first argument we pass the form group and in the next one the type of its form class.

 ```typescript